RMerl/asuswrt-merlin/README-merlin.txt

 NOTE: resetting to factory default after flashing is strongly recommended for the following cases:

-- Switching between an SDK5 build and a regular build (RT-N66U)
+- Updating from a firmware version that is more than 3 releases older
-- Coming from Tomato/DD-WRT/OpenWRT firmwares
+- Switching from a Tomato/DD-WRT/OpenWRT firmware

 If upgrading from anything older and you experience issues, then consider doing a factory default reset then as well.